Denis Healey: Chancellor of the Exchequer

 Healey was appointed Shadow Chancellor in April 1972 after Roy Jenkins resigned in a row over the European Economic Community (Common Market).
 At the Labour Party conference on 1 October 1973, he said, "I warn you that there are going to be howls of anguish from those rich enough to pay over 75% on their last slice of earnings".
 In a speech in Lincoln on 18 February 1974, Healey went further, promising he would "squeeze property speculators until the pips squeak".
 He alleged that Lord Carrington, the Conservative Secretary of State for Energy, had made £10m profit from selling agricultural land at prices 30 to 60 times as high as it would command as farming land.
 When accused by colleagues including Eric Heffer of putting Labour's chances of winning the next election in jeopardy through his tax proposals, Healey said the party and the country must face the consequences of Labour's policy of the redistribution of income and wealth; "That is what our policy is, the party must face the realities of it".

 Healey became Chancellor of the Exchequer in March 1974 after Labour returned to power as a minority government.
 His tenure is sometimes divided into Healey Mark I and Healey Mark II.
-The divide is marked by his decision, taken with Prime Minister James Callaghan, to seek an International Monetary Fund (IMF) loan and submit the British economy to IMF supervision.
+The divide is marked by his decision, taken with Prime Minister James Callaghan, to seek an International Monetary Fund (IMF) loan and submit the British economy to IMF supervision due to the 1976 sterling crisis.
 The loan was negotiated and agreed in November and December 1976, and announced in Parliament on 15 December 1976.
 Within some parts of the Labour Party the transition from Healey Mark I (which had seen a proposal for a wealth tax) to Healey Mark II (associated with government-specified wage control) was regarded as a betrayal.
 Healey's policy of increasing benefits for the poor meant those earning over £4,000 per year would be taxed more heavily.
 His first budget saw increases in food subsidies, pensions and other benefits.

 When Harold Wilson stood down as Leader of the Labour Party in 1976, Healey stood in the contest to elect the new leader.
 On the first ballot he came only fifth out of six candidates.
 However, he also contested the second round, coming third of the three candidates but increasing his vote somewhat.